radiantlogic-v8/documentation-new/documentation/connector-properties-guide/kafka-connector.md

 1. Under Custom Properties, click **Add**.

 1. Add each of the following properties and accompanying values.
-After you define a property, click OK and then click Add to start adding the next property until the properties in the table below are defined.
+After defining a property, click OK and then click Add to start adding the next property until the properties in the table below are defined.

   	|Property Name | Value|
     -|-